Permutation-Invariant Spectral Learning via Dyson Diffusion: Dyson Diffusion Model

-\textbf{Handling singularities.}~Numerical solutions of \ref{eq:SDE-spectrum} with a fixed step size are not practical, since \ref{eq:SDE-spectrum} is singular at the boundary of the Weyl Chamber.
+\textbf{Handling singularities.}~Numerical solutions of \eqref{eq:SDE-spectrum} with a fixed step size are not practical, since \eqref{eq:SDE-spectrum} is singular at the boundary of the Weyl Chamber.
 A fixed step size leads to inaccuracies at the boundaries and may overshoot the singularity, leaving the Weyl Chamber.
-To overcome this, we implement an adaptive step-size algorithm which conditions on an event of probability $1$ (non-crossing) and hence does not change marginal densities.\footnote{Note that the adaptive step-size is only used in the forward simulation, whereas the objective is evaluated always on a \textbf{fixed} grid to ensure correctness.} The step-size controller is described in Algorithm \ref{alg:stepsize_fwd} and in \Cref{sec:app:stepsize-controller:forward} in detail.
+To overcome this, we implement an adaptive step-size algorithm which conditions on an event of probability $1$ (non-crossing) and hence does not change marginal densities.\footnote{The adaptive step-size is only used in the forward simulation.
+The objective is evaluated on a fixed grid for correctness.} The step-size controller is described in Algorithm \ref{alg:stepsize_fwd} and in App.~\ref{sec:app:stepsize-controller:forward} in detail.

-\textbf{Schedule.}~Dyson's conjecture states that for $\alpha = \frac{1}{n}$ and $\beta = \frac{1}{2}$ \ref{eq:SDE-spectrum} converges to the invariant distribution in time $\Theta(1)$, while the majority of eigenvalues mixes \emph{locally} already in time $\Theta(1/n)$ \citep{yangTopicsRandomMatrix}.
+\textbf{Schedule.}~Dyson's conjecture states that for $\alpha\!=\!\frac{1}{n}$ and $\beta\!=\!\frac{1}{2}$ \eqref{eq:SDE-spectrum} converges to the invariant distribution in time $\Theta(1)$, while the majority of eigenvalues mixes \emph{locally} already in time $\Theta(1/n)$ \citep{yangTopicsRandomMatrix}.
 Hence, the fine-grained structure will be mixed in the time interval $\left(0,\Theta(1/n)\right)$.
-We show in \Cref{sec:app:time-rescaling} through time change that this conjecture can be applied to any choice of coefficients $\alpha, \beta$ as.
+We show in App.~\ref{sec:app:time-rescaling} through time change that this conjecture can be applied to any choice of $\alpha, \beta$.
 It is thus sensible to choose an exponential schedule.
-We specify the particular choices in \Cref{sec:app:time-grid}.
+The particular choices are specified in App.~\ref{sec:app:time-grid}.